Packard-Power-Rankings/ppr/README.md

 ✔ Container ppr-backend-1   Started
 ```

+Once the above command has been ran the first time, you only need to run the following command the next time just to bring the containers back online

+`docker compose up -d`

 That means it has created/started some containers for you.
-This issue I am having thus far is where the container is loaded up to and all that.
+The issue I am having thus far is where the container is loaded up to and all that.
 But I have been able to get things to work it just takes a little finessing to do it.
 That is what I will try and get working next.

+From there you can run the specific container from the terminal as well with:

+`docker exec -it ppr-backend-1 /bin/bash`

+This above command is just a execute function with some other flags put into it.
+The ppr-backend-1 is the name of the container, you can also replace that with the <container_id>.
+If you run the below command it will show you that id number. the `/bin/bash` portion is just loading it into a bash style terminal, but that should be all that is necessary.

+`docker ps`

 One thing to mention is that when this stack is created by docker compose you have to run the frontend or backend individually through the Remote window (the thing in the bottom right corner) and connect it to a running docker container.
 It will load up a separate window and all the dependencies will be loaded in as well.

 Loading the remote connection will allow you to connect to the local server hosted from your computer and you can see updates live as you work, making development more seamless.

+When you are finished working on something related to the project and want to turn docker off and stop all the containers you can run the following command

+`docker compose down`

+This command turn off all the active containers that are attached to this stack and remove any images that are still there, so docker is not just continuously running in the background.

+## FastAPI File Structure

 I have also been working extensively on understanding the file structure for the backend portion of this program as well as some ideas about defining the structure of the database.